 As part of the PE firm he started, Mike doubled a multi-million dollar logistics company, sold it to a competitor, and invested in a food startup as a minority owner.
 He has also led product development and pricing divisions for a major consumer goods company.
-As a freelancer, he has experience improving margins, seizing new market opportunities, and managing the M&A process of companies in a variety of industries and maturities.
+Mike is currently a managing director with Newpoint Advisors, a Chicago-based turnaround consulting company that works with companies who have $10 million or less in senior debt.

 Built a team of three angel investors (including myself) to acquire an underperforming food logistics company.
 Led the acquisition team to initiate an LOI, negotiated the sale of purchase agreement, and ran the due diligence.
 The overall process took six months after signing the NDA.